DB4SCW/hamawardz/README.md

 Hamwards is tested on Apache only.

+Read about how this project came to be on my [Blog](https://www.db4scw.de/creating-hamawards/).

 ## Technology

 Hamawards is able to run using all the database engines permitted by Laravel (SQLITE, MySQL, MSSQL, Postgres, etc.).